 While for many years the focus of the Commission was primarily on vertical price fixing agreements and vertical territorial foreclosure (in particular restrictions on direct or parallel imports from the European Economic Area into Switzerland), there is an increased focus on cartels (horizontal agreements between competitors; in particular suspected bid-rigging in public and private procurement matters).
 Also, the Commission maintained a focus on bid rigging, sanctioning an agreement in the area of optical networks and opening a new investigation into possible agreements in the construction sector.
-Further, the Secretariat is not affected by the Covid-19 crisis.
-In March 2020 the Commission issued a press release "Cartel law applies during Corona crisis".
-In it, companies are reminded that antitrust law also applies during the crisis.
-Switzerland has not introduced any special provisions and the Commission does not seem to be restricted in its activities by the crisis.
-The Commission conducted dawn raids against several trading companies due to possible agreements in summer 2020.

 Further, the trend towards a tightened practice that started with Gaba in the matter of the Elmex toothpaste continued.
 In particular, we observe (i) that for agreements the qualification as type of agreement (either vertical or horizontal) is becoming less important and (ii) the practice regarding exclusivity clauses is being further tightened.
 In the French-language book market case, the Federal Administrative Court issued nine judgments in October 2019, which confirmed the Commission's decision.
 A peculiarity of the nine cases is the wording of the investigated exclusivity clauses.
 They did not provide for an exclusion or restriction of passive sales.
 However, under the concept of "proof by indication", it was concluded that the exclusivity clauses were to be qualified as hardcore restraints because there were sufficient indications of a restriction of parallel imports, or restriction of passive sales, on the downstream market.
-If the decisions were to be confirmed Federal Supreme Court, the practice on hardcore restraints would be further tightened.
+However, the decisions were only partially upheld by the Federal Supreme Court, which prevented further tightening of the practice on hardcore restraints.
+The Federal Supreme Court considered in the absence of an explicit agreement absolute territorial protection to exist only, if there are further specific indications..
 Also, the trend towards more amicable settlements continues.
 Of particular interest are three investigations: the Forex investigation, the Yen Libor and Euroyen Tibor investigation, and the automobile leasing investigation.
 In all three investigations, not all parties to the proceedings were part of the settlement agreement and, thus, the investigations that have been ongoing since 2010 and 2014 will continue - in the Forex and automobile leasing investigation for only one party - in an ordinary procedure and will result in an ordinary decision only for the non-settling parties.
 In addition, there is an increased focus of the Commission on damages compensation.
-As shown, the Commission found in a bid-rigging case a mechanism to encourage the parties to pay damages (see above, question 7.1).
+As shown, the Commission found in a bid-rigging case a mechanism to encourage the parties to pay damages (see above, question 20).
 The Commission also recently mentioned that improving the situation of those suffering damages is on its agenda for the years to come.